ROUTE06

 OSS and the Potential of SaaS for the Enterprise

 In October 2022, Apollo Graph will announce GraphOS, which will support the construction of infrastructure for large-scale systems that bundle multiple GraphQL APIs and groups of servers, with the aim of becoming a marketplace for data access connected to a variety of microservices, from enterprise networks to external API services.
-We aim to become a marketplace for data access connected to a variety of microservices, from enterprise networks to external API services.
-It is expected that the company will enhance its enterprise-oriented functions and promote a platform strategy that can be expected to have network effects, in conjunction with the expansion of Apollo's functions as SaaS, as well as the feedback of knowledge to the OSS development community, The evolution and utilization of GraphQL-related technologies will continue to accelerate in the future.
+Based in San Francisco, Apollo Graph aims to become a marketplace for data access connected to a variety of microservices, from enterprise networks to external API services.
+It is expected that the company will enhance its enterprise-oriented functions and promote a platform strategy that can be expected to have network effects, in conjunction with the expansion of Apollo’s functions as SaaS, as well as the feedback of knowledge to the OSS development community.
+The evolution and utilization of GraphQL-related technologies will continue to accelerate in the future.
+One of the key features enhancing security in enterprise environments is query request control, which ensures that only authorized queries are processed, thereby protecting sensitive data.

-In the history of software development, not only Apollo Graph, but also MongoDB, GitLab, and other OSS communities have been supported by many technology companies that develop and operate commercial applications for OSS, On the other hand, there are many products such as GitHub for git that were developed as SaaS with different functions and spread, while originating from the OSS technology.
+In the history of software development, not only Apollo Graph, but also MongoDB, GitLab, and other OSS communities have been supported by many technology companies that develop and operate commercial applications for OSS.
+On the other hand, there are many products such as GitHub for git that were developed as SaaS with different functions and spread, while originating from the OSS technology.
 Especially in the enterprise domain, commercialized SaaS tends to be preferred in terms of security and development man-hours, and it is expected that more and more OSS in specialized technical areas such as GraphQL will be converted to SaaS for enterprise use in the future.
+Data caching is another method to improve performance in large-scale systems, ensuring faster access to frequently requested data.
 We hope this article proves useful for those exploring case studies of GraphQL and Apollo Graph, or for those considering business ventures related to OSS and its SaaS.

 Apollo GraphQL